vanderbilt-redcap/user-rights-by-record/README.md

 ##User Rights by Record Documentation
 ###Required REDCap project
 This external module requires a REDCap project be created to store custom user rights settings on a per user basis.
-A basic data dictionary for this can be downloaded <a href='https://www.w3schools.com/jsref/event_onclick.asp' download>here</a>.
+A basic data dictionary for this can be downloaded <a href='?prefix=vanderbilt_userrightsbyrecord&page=UserRightsModuleSettings_DataDictionary.csv' download='UserRightsModuleSettings_DataDictionary.csv'>here</a>.
 For further explanation of the